Kray-G/addpath/README.md

 ## Features

+* Easy to list up current variables to check it.
 * Easy to add and delete the path to/from the `Path` environment variable.
     * It will be skipped and avoided to duplicate if your path has already existed when adding it.
     * Nothing is done if a path does not exist in the `Path` when deleting it.
-* List up current variables to check it.

 # How to Build